 The minor is designed to give students from a variety of academic majors the additional analytical and theoretical skills to supplement their academic majors and to participate knowledgeably and effectively in the public arena once they leave Bucknell, whether as policy makers or as engaged citizens.

 To build and enhance a democratically engaged and informed local, national and global citizenry.

 The non-partisan, interdisciplinary BIPP supports the academic mission of Bucknell University through enhancing the curriculum, supporting undergraduate research in the social sciences, and providing public education about contemporary policy issues.

 “Obamacare or Trumpcare: What Does the Future Hold?”
-Location: Academic West 108 7:00 PM April 20, 2017 The initial legislative attempt to repeal and replace the Affordable Care Act (Obamacare) was not successful, but there are still many ways in…Read more
+Location: Academic West 108 7:00 PM April 20, 2017 The initial legislative attempt to repeal and replace the Affordable Care Act (Obamacare)…Read more

 Join us Thursday, April 13th from 11:00am to noon at Academic West in the Event Lounge for a special Pizza & Policy.
-Michael Price from Georgia State University will be sharing his findings from his research on how policymakers and…Read more
+Michael Price from Georgia State University will be…Read more

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.